 It is strictly forbidden to remove any plants, animals, shells, and sand from the area.
 If you do so, you contribute to the natural disaster of this magnificent place.

-- Cretan fleur apartments.
+Cretan Fleur Apartments (Self-catering).
 A nicely decorated ultra-clean private property with large balconies and sea views.
 Hospitable and kind hosts.
-Check out availability and Prices on Booking.com HERE

-Just 20 minutes far from Chania town (25 km) lie some of the most beautiful villages in Crete, the Apokoronas villages.
-There has been a very mild touristic development, so those villages are really old and authentic.
+Just 20 minutes from Chania town (25 km) lie 37 beautiful villages, around the Lefka Ori Mt, the Apokoronas villages.
+There has been a very mild tourist development, so those villages are really old-looking and authentic Cretan life.
 Some of the villages are:

-- Armeni, Agios Pavlos, Gavalohori, Kefalos, Vamos, Xirosterni where you can have your meals and taste authentic Cretan cuisine such as tsigariasto, boureki, kalitsounia, pilafi and dakos
+- Armeni, Agios Pavlos, Gavalohori, Kefalos, Vamos, Xirosterni where you can have your meals and taste authentic Cretan cuisines such as tsigariasto, boureki, kalitsounia, pilafi, and dakos

-- Go to very picturesque Vryses village, built on the feet of White Mt.
-Two rivers cross the village making beautiful pools, small waterfalls and streams.
+- Go to the very picturesque Vryses village, built on the feet of Lefka Mt.
+Two rivers cross the village making beautiful pools, small waterfalls, and streams

 Akrotiri is located east and around 15 km far from Chania.
 In the area of Akrotiri you can find some of the oldest, richest, and most imposing monasteries in Chania:

-- The fascinating Monastery of Gouvernetou, founded in 1537, dedicated to Lady of Angels, with impressive columns at the façade.
-Open Monday, Tuesday, Thursday 9am – 12am & 5.00-7.00pm.
-At weekend 9-11am & 5-8pm.
+- The fascinating Monastery of Gouvernetou, founded in 1537, is dedicated to the Lady of Angels, with impressive columns on the facade.
+Open Monday, Tuesday, and Thursday 9 am – 12 am & 5.00-7.00 pm, weekends 9-11 am & 5-8 pm.
 You must wear modest clothes, no shorts or uncovered shoulders, they are very strict about attire.

 - From there, take the trail to Arkoudospilia (Bear Cave), down 140 steps to Panagia Arkoudiotissa, an abandoned 16th monastery, built into a cliff

-- Agia Triada Tsagarolon, founded in 1612, is one of the most fascinating monasteries in Crete that is being managed directly from the Ecumenical Patriarchate.
-Find here one of the best organic produced virgin olive oil in the world as well as honey, wine, vinegard and soap.
+- Agia Triada Tsagarolon, founded in 1612, is one of the most fascinating monasteries in Crete that is being managed directly by the Ecumenical Patriarchate.
+Find here one of the best organic produced virgin olive oils in the world as well as honey, wine, vineyard, and soap.

 After seeing the monasteries, head for Stavros Bay for a swim at the sandy beach where Anthony Quinn danced in the 1964 film Zorba the Greek.

-Day 7: Souda Bay, Fortresses and Ancient Aptera
+10. Explore the Ancient Chania: Souda Bay, Fortresses, and Ancient Aptera

-Today, you can see public baths, graves, Roman reservoirs, many wells, tanks, and a theater, which is not completely revealed yet.
-The wall that was protecting Aptera has survived a length of about 4 km/2.5mi.
+At the site, you can see public baths, graves, Roman reservoirs, many wells, tanks, and a theater, which is not completely revealed yet.
+The wall that was protecting Aptera has survived a length of about 4 km/2.5 mi.